 1. Bulksupplements (Editor's Choice)

-That is perhaps the greatest deal I've encountered in my quest to find the most inexpensive plant-protein source, no other protein powder comes even close.
+That is perhaps the best deal I've encountered in my quest to find the most inexpensive plant-protein source; no other protein powder comes even close.

 The reason why it's so inexpensive is that: